muxinc/mux-docs/videojs/getting-started.md

 Sort: 1
 */

 Include the videojs-mux plugin after Video.js in the page (or wherever your other Video.js plugins are loaded).
-If you utilize any ad integrations with Video.js, include the necessary ad integration JavaScript files before the videojs-mux plugin.
-You can use the Mux-hosted version of the script to receive automatic updates (the API will not change within major versions).
+If you use any ad integrations with Video.js, include the necessary ad integration JavaScript files *before* the videojs-mux plugin.
+You can use the Mux-hosted version of the script to receive automatic updates (the API will not change within major versions, as in `videojs/MAJOR_VERSION/videojs-mux.js` ).

 ```html
 <!-- Include videojs-mux after Video.js -->